-1.3.
-Application to venture issuers
+Application to venture senior unlisted issuers

-Venture issuers should note that the guidance provided in Parts 5 through 14 of this Policy Statement is intended for issuers filing Form 52-109F1 and Form 52-109F2.
-Under Parts 4 and 5 of the Regulation venture issuers are not required, but may elect, to use those Forms.
+Venture Senior unlisted issuers should note that the guidance provided in Parts 5 through 14 of this Policy Statement is intended for issuers filing Form 52-109F1 and Form 52-109F2.
+Under Parts 4 and 5 of the Regulation venturesenior unlisted issuers are not required, but may elect, to use those Forms.